A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Special considerations: Provider networks and maternity coverage

 If you don’t live in the same area as your parents, it might make more sense to shop for your own policy, since the provider network for your parents’ plan may be limited in your area.
-And although maternity coverage is now included on all plans, it’s not required for dependents on large group plans.
-Getting your own policy guarantees that you’ll have maternity coverage.
-If you’re not yet 26 and you still have coverage on a parent’s plan, you can shop for your own plan during the annual open enrollment period (in most states, that’s November 1 to January 15), or if you experience a qualifying life event, such as moving to a new area.
-You can also enroll in your own employer’s plan if that option becomes available to you.
+And although maternity coverage is now included on virtually all plans, it’s not required for dependents on large group plans.
+Getting your own policy guarantees that you’ll have maternity coverage if that’s something you’re concerned about.

 Special enrollment periods to transition to your own plan

-Losing coverage on a parent’s plan when you turn 26 is a qualifying event that triggers a special open enrollment period for individual health insurance, or enrollment in a group plan through your employer if you’re eligible.
-Your parents’ plan might cover you only until the end of the month in which you turn 26, or they might extend coverage through the end of the year you turn 26, so double-check with the plan to make sure you understand when your coverage will end (as noted above, if your parents have their coverage via HealthCare.gov, your coverage will continue through the end of the year in which you turn 26, unless you decide to terminate it before then).
+Losing coverage on a parent’s plan when you turn 26 is a qualifying life event that triggers a special open enrollment period for individual health insurance, or enrollment in a group plan through your employer if you’re eligible.
+Your parents’ plan might cover you only until the end of the month in which you turn 26, or coverage might continue through the end of the year you turn 26, so double-check with the plan to make sure you understand when your coverage will end (as noted above, if your parents have their coverage via HealthCare.gov, your coverage will continue through the end of the year in which you turn 26, unless you decide to terminate it before then).

-You can shop in the exchange/marketplace or off-exchange — the special open enrollment window applies either way (as noted in the next section, premium subsidies are only available if you shop in the exchange).
+You can shop in the exchange/Marketplace or off-exchange – the special open enrollment window applies either way (as noted in the next section, premium subsidies are only available if you shop in the exchange).
 If you enroll during the 60 days before your loss of coverage, your new plan will be effective the first of the following month after your old plan ends, which generally allows for seamless coverage.
 But if you enroll in the 60 days following your loss of coverage, the soonest your new plan can take effect is the first of the month after you apply, meaning that you will have a bit of a gap in coverage.

-There are also exchange policies available with lower cost-sharing requirements if your household income does not exceed 250% of the poverty level.
+There are also exchange policies available with lower cost-sharing requirements if your household income does not exceed 250% of the federal poverty level.

 If your parents’ policy qualifies for COBRA continuation, you’re eligible to elect COBRA for up to 36 months after aging out of the coverage at age 26.
 But you’ll be responsible for the full cost of the coverage, plus an administration fee of up to 2%.
 In many cases, there are less expensive options available in the individual market.
 As noted above, the option to buy your own plan during a special enrollment period triggered by your loss of coverage is available even if you also have the option to extend your plan with COBRA.